 When 2020 came around and most film production stopped, I was forced to look at my spending.
 My equipment sat for months, no jobs to work on, no rentals, etc. One day I had a conversation with a friend who was working through the pandemic and they shared with me how they were updating a spreadsheet of their profit on equipment they owned.
 I had not been doing this up to this point in my career, so I thought it might be interesting to see how I had been doing.
 I had a lot of time on my hands with the pandemic and all, so I sat with a spreadsheet and crunched the numbers.
 What I had found surprised me:

 1. Many items I thought would make money just broke even or had a loss during its lifetime.
 The items I didn’t think would make much actually made more than I thought.

 2. A lot of my purchasing decisions for the business were not grounded in reality at all.
 Instead, they were based on hypotheticals.
 “This (insert equipment here) will be a game changer for me” would routinely enter my mind to justify purchasing something.

 Making More Consistent Return on Investment

-As the industry started to come back to life, I set this plan in motion, and diligently kept track of every project and its needs.
-I saw what types of equipment were needed for the clients and industries I work in to achieve the outcome of the project.
-After a few months of analysis, I started to purchase the equipment that I thought would do well.
+As the industry started to come back to life, I set this plan in motion, and diligently kept track of every project and its equipment needs.
+I saw what types of equipment were needed for the clients and industries I work in to achieve a successful outcome for the project.
+After a few months of analysis, I started to only purchase additional items that were being rented and used on most projects.

-I was pleasantly surprised that it started to work.
-My equipment started making consistent income for the first time.
+I was pleasantly surprised that this strategy started to work.
+The majority of my equipment started making consistent income for the first time.
 All of the accessories and peripherals that I used to think were boring, were actually huge staples for every single project.
-Things like monitors for example, that get used on every single project.
+Things like monitors, for example, that get used on every single project.